 Exhibitions from the Gotlieb Center

-The Howard Gotlieb Archival Research Center showcases its distinctive collections in curated exhibitions open to the BU community and visiting researchers.
-These permanent and special exhibitions seek to spark curiosity, encourage discovery, and more deeply connect library users to their fields of study.
-The Gotlieb Center’s staff also supports BU’s schools and colleges in developing exhibitions and selecting archival materials that enhance teaching and learning.
+Special Collections showcase archival collections in curated exhibitions open to the BU community, visiting researchers, and the public.
+These exhibitions spark curiosity, encourage discovery, and deeply connect library users to their fields of study.
+The library actively engages BU’s schools and colleges in developing exhibitions and selecting archival materials that enhance teaching and learning.

 Current Exhibitions